serdeliverance/blog/_drafts/migrate-layered-app-to-hexagonal.md

 # Fat services

-Let's take a minute to check the `UserService` before talking about the `strategy we are going to use`:
+Let's take a minute to check the `UserService` before talking about the strategy we are going to use:

 ``` java
 @Service